Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Introduction

-\end{thm} When we explore the CLE decorated LQG disk with the CPI as in Theorem \ref{thm:markov-simple} there is a positive chance the all the marked points are separated from the terminal point $w_\infty$ of the CPI at the same time, i.e., that they lie in the same complementary component of $\xi$.
+We now explain the proof idea and the intuition underlying the result.
+When we explore the CLE decorated LQG disk with the CPI as in Theorem \ref{thm:markov-simple} there is a positive chance that all the marked points are separated from the terminal point $w_\infty$ of the CPI at the same time, i.e., that they lie in the same complementary component of $\xi$.
 On the event that this happens, we can do a similar exploration with a new CPI in this complementary component, and we can iterate this procedure until not all the marked points lie in the same complementary component of $\xi$.
 Let $m\in\N_0$ denote the number of explorations we need to do before the first exploration where the points are separated.
 In our definition of $W^{\sigmab,\kappa}_{\Lambda,\ell}$ we can split the integral into a sum of integrals according to the value of $m$, and this gives the decomposition appearing in Theorem \ref{thm:bootstrap}.
 The proof of the theorem (found in Section \ref{sec:explorations}) builds on this intuition but also needs to rule out certain pathological behaviors of the CPI.

 In the case $\# A\in\{0,1 \}$ the partition function has the following explicit closed formula.
 The function $\bar K_\nu$ (with $\nu>0$) appearing in the statement is given by the following formula

 where $K_\nu$ is the modified Bessel function of the second kind (see the beginning of Section \ref{sec:levy-exc}). \begin{thm} Let $\kappa\in (8/3,8)\setminus \{4\}$, $A=\{i\}$, $\sigmab\in\frk S_\kappa^A$, $\Lambda\geq 0$, and $\ell>0$, and set $\alpha=\alpha^\kappa_{\sigma_i}$.
 Then $W^{-,\kappa}_{\Lambda,\ell},W^{{\sigmab},\kappa}_{\Lambda,\ell}<\infty$ and